Financing Your Education

 The Brandeis post-baccalaureate premedical program is a full-time program, and as such, most students are eligible for student loans.
 Because this is already a greatly reduced tuition rate from normal tuition, scholarships are not available.
 Please visit the Graduate School of Arts and Sciences website for more information on loans and the application process.

-If you qualify for veteran tuition benefits through the Post 9/11 GI Bill Yellow Ribbon Program, you should visit the Yellow Ribbon section of the Graduate School of Arts and Sciences website.
+If you qualify for veteran tuition benefits through the Post 9/11 GI Bill® Yellow Ribbon Program, you should visit the Yellow Ribbon section of the Graduate School of Arts and Sciences website.
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).